Scorptech/milestoneone/TESTING.md

 Hover over the images to verify that the alt text appears.
 During testing this did not happen, so I added a title attribute to all images  to fix
 Click on the logo in the navigation bar and verify that it links to the home page.
 Click on each navigation menu item and verify that it links to the correct page.
-Hover over the "request quote" button and verify the hover colour changes as expected.
+Hover over the "request a quote" button and verify the hover colour changes as expected.
 Click on the "request quote" button and verify that it loads the modal quote page.
 Change screen size to small and click burger icon, verify that the menu drops down and that the menu text is centred.
 Repeat verification of functionality and responsiveness on my mobile phone and tablet.